cainanmahar/campus_compass/README.md

 `

 * Address any issues or missing dependencies indicated by 'flutter doctor.'

+This could include but is not limited to:

 ## 4. Install Visual Studio Code
 * Download and install Visual Studio Code (VSCode) from the [offical website.](https://code.visualstudio.com)